-In order to integrate your LMS with Shopify, you need either a Basic, a Pro, or an Unlimited Shopify plan.
+In order to integrate your platform with Shopify, you need either a Basic, a Pro, or an Unlimited Shopify plan.
 Once you’ve created your online shop, start the installation and the setup process.

 Please Note: The Shopify theme customization is completely managed within Shopify.
 Docebo cannot provide support for customizing Shopify themes.

 To activate the app, log into your platform as the Superadmin, then access the Admin Menu from the gear icon in the top right corner of the platform.
 Then press the Apps & Features item in the top bar.
 Once you’re in the Apps and Features area, select the Third Party Integration tab in the tabs menu on the left side of the page.
 In the list of apps in this tab, find Shopify, then select the Try It For Free button.

 In the pop-up box, read the description, then press Try It For Free.
 The app is now activated in your platform and you can configure the integration.

 Before finalizing the App activation, if the Docebo E-Commerce App is active in the platform, you will be asked to confirm that you want to remove the E-Commerce App and to use Shopify instead.

 In order to connect your Shopify store to Docebo, access the Admin Menu from the gear icon in the top right corner of the platform.
 In the Shopify section, select Manage.
 On the Shopify Configuration page, enter your Shopify Shop Address, API Key, Password, and Shared Secret into the corresponding text boxes.

 This information can be retrieved from your Shopify account.
 Login to Shopify as an Admin and click on Apps from the left-side menu.
 From the Apps page, access the Private Apps section by clicking on the Manage Private Apps link.
 Click on Create a New Private App.